dancout/openai_tool_flow/README.md

 # openai_toolflow

+TODO: LOOK AT THIS!
+check out https://pub.dev/packages/dartantic_ai and see if that is too similar to what you are doing for this to be worthwhile to pursue.

 `openai_toolflow` is a Dart package for orchestrating **OpenAI tool calls with audits**.
 It allows developers to define a pipeline of tool calls (functions executed through OpenAI models) where: